 \subsection{Overall Framework}

-We incorporate our feature augmentation technique into existing class incremental learning framework based on knowledge distillation~\cite{douillard2020podnet,hou2019learning,rebuffi2017icarl}, and Figure~\ref{fig:overall} illustrates the concept of our approach.
+We incorporate our feature augmentation technique into existing class incremental learning framework based on knowledge distillation~\cite{douillard2020podnet,rebuffi2017icarl, kang2022class}, and Figure~\ref{fig:overall} illustrates the concept of our approach.
 At the $k^\text{th}$ incremental stage, we train the current model parametrized by ${\Theta}_k$, which consists of a feature extractor ${f}_k(\cdot)$ and a classifier ${g}_k(\cdot)$, using $\mathcal{D}'_{k}$.
 The model optimizes ${\Theta}_k$ on a new task, $T_k$, initialized by the model parameters in the previous stage, ${\Theta}_{k-1}$, while preserving the information learned from old tasks, $T_{1:k-1}$, by using knowledge distillation.
 To further enhance the generalization ability on the previously learned classes, we introduce Cross-Class Feature Augmentation (CCFA), which will be further discussed in the next subsection.
 After each incremental stage, we sample exemplars from $\mathcal{D}_k$ by a herding strategy~\cite{rebuffi2017icarl} and augment the memory buffer from $\mathcal{M}_{k-1}$ to $\mathcal{M}_{k}$.
-Then, following~\cite{douillard2020podnet,hou2019learning}, we fine-tune the classifier, while freezing the rest of the layers, using $\mathcal{M}_{k}$ with CCFA, which leads to a balanced training dataset for all the observed classes.